 Investigator-Initiated Research Award applications may focus on any phase of research from basic through translational, including preclinical studies in animal models, human subjects, human anatomical substances, as well as correlative studies associated with an existing clinical trial.
-Clinical trials are not allowed under this funding opportunity.
-A clinical trial is defined as a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.

-• Required Pre-Application Deadline: Sep 15, 2021
+• Required Pre-Application Deadline: July 27, 2022

-• Invitation to Submit an Application: Oct.
-2021
+• Invitation to Submit an Application: Aug 2022

-• Application Submission Deadline: Dec.
-8, 2021
+• Application Submission Deadline: Oct.
+19, 2022